qizhit/fabflix/README.md

 ## Master/Slave
 1. Code and Configuration Files
-- META-INF/context.xml (database configurations)
+- META-INF/context.xml (database configurations): environment separation, write/read separation(jdbc/writeconnect, jdbc/readconnect) /moviedb?autoReconnect=true&amp;allowPublicKeyRetrieval=true&amp;useSSL=false&amp;cachePrepStmts=true
+- load balancer apache config: /etc/apache2/sites-enabled/000-default.conf (session-enabled configuration)
 - All files using PreparedStatement, listed in Prepared Statements section.

 2. Query Routing to Master/Slave SQL
+- The main instance sticks to one instance(master/slave) instance to run Fabflix.
 - Write Requests: Write queries are routed to the master database to ensure data consistency.
-- Read Requests: Read queries are routed to the slave database to offload workload from the master and enhance performance.
+- Read Requests: Read queries are routed to the slave/master database to offload workload from the master and enhance performance.
 Servlets like MovieListServlet dynamically determine whether a query is read-only and route it accordingly.

 ## Project Structure
 This project is designed with a clear separation of frontend and backend functionality.